Portrait

 2023 - Decoder

 In the linguistic approach of performativity, language is not just a tool for describing the world that is either used correctly or incorrectly.
 It inevitably creates reality; it is always communication that forms the subject of a society.
+How does the serial code, the code that is language, influences the way we access our world?

 Decoder is a work that deals with the decoding and categorisation of a description-independent outside world, but in the other direction also with the linguistic programming of an inside world - which for its part produces an outside.
 How absolutely can these two external worlds be distinguished from each other?